 In her eyes she saw the little devil he’d always been; in her mind, she routinely rationalized his behavior; in her heart, she always forgave him.
 As long as any excuse he might give her had a shred of plausibility, she took it as truth.

-Iris Rose McGraw, the female protagonist, grew up on the west side of town in the McAlister Mill village.
+On the other hand, Iris Rose McGraw, the female protagonist, grew up on the west side of town in the McAlister Mill village.
 Her overriding goal now that she has graduated from high school is “…to spread these wings and fly…” away from the only world she had known.

 She found herself consumed in the almost desperate exercise of plotting her escape from this world, the only one she’d ever known, bounded by three eight-hour shifts at the mill, the Girls Auxiliary at the Baptist church, Nehi sodas and potato chips at the company store, and people like Warren and her parents.

-As the story begins, a random chance meeting brings Tommy and Iris together in the waiting room of the Greenville General Hospital.
-Iris is drawn in by Tommy’s blue eyes and uniform, and Tommy is instantly attracted to Iris’s natural beauty, viewing her as his next conquest.
-When Tommy learns that his expulsion from the Citadel leaves him vulnerable to the draft, Iris begins to figure more prominently into his plan to qualify for a deferment.
+The story begins with a random chance meeting when Tommy and Iris come together in the waiting room of the Greenville General Hospital.
+Above all, it’s Tommy’s blue eyes and uniform that draw Iris’s attention the moment she sees him.
+Likewise, Iris’s natural beauty instantly attracts Tommy, and he views her as his next conquest.
+When Tommy learns of his expulsion from the Citadel, he becomes vulnerable to the draft.
+At this point, Iris begins to figure more prominently into his plan to qualify for a deferment.